Joe Louis: Boxer, activist, actor, and . . . arena

 Music and dance — Preserved cultural history

 Continuing the Depression-era tradition of turning out inspiring and entertaining movies, Spirit of Youth drew on African American music and dance traditions to embellish its sports narrative.
 Three popular black music and dance groups appear in the picture: The Plantation Choir, the Creole Chorus, and the Big Apple Dancers.
-The film opens on an Alabama street where 7-year-old Joe Thomas plays with his friends while the Plantation Choir delivers an a cappella spiritual reminiscent of “work songs” originated by slaves on mid-18th-century plantations.
+The film opens on an Alabama street where 7-year-old Joe Thomas plays with his friends while the Plantation Choir delivers an a cappella spiritual reminiscent of “work songs” originated by slaves on mid-18th-century plantations.“Plantation” vocal groups gained popularity on radio and in films in the ‘30s and ‘40s, and this form of traditional black music continues to be performed by contemporary groups.
+Its background presence at the beginning of Spirit of Youth sets an ennobling tone that was typical of Black American Cinema productions.

 Black orchestras and chorus girls enliven the musical revues set in the BlueBird Cafe where Joe Thomas is taken by “Crickie” to meet with potential managers.
 There he encounters star singer Flora.
 She performs “Blue, What For?” and “Magical Lover” as the Creole Chorus dancers perform the type of synchronized routine most popular at Frank Sebastian’s Cotton Club (1926-39) in Culver City, Calif.
 (This Prohibition-era venue advertised itself as “featuring the greatest Creole Revue in the West.”)